ChaoGlenXu/health-information-FHIR-web-application-project/README.md

       Yeah, So that's the end of the documentation for this project.

-      If you have more question about this project, feel free to contact my through email.
+      If you have more question about this project, feel free to contact me through email.

       My email address is : chaoglen.xu@mail.utoronto.ca